DreamWorks shares drop ahead of 'Turbo' snail movie debut

-LOS ANGELES, July 16 Shares of DreamWorks Animation SKG fell 6 percent on Tuesday as industry projections suggested its new movie, "Turbo," the story of a super-fast snail, could open at a slower pace than many of the studio's recent hits.
+LOS ANGELES Shares of DreamWorks Animation SKG DWA.O fell 6 percent on Tuesday as industry projections suggested its new movie, "Turbo," the story of a super-fast snail, could open at a slower pace than many of the studio's recent hits.

 "Turbo," featuring the voice of Ryan Reynolds as a garden snail with dreams of entering the Indianapolis 500, could take in less than $35 million during its first weekend in U.S. and Canadian theaters, according to box office forecasters.
 The movie premieres in theaters on Wednesday.